Kizum1/vikinghacks/README.md

-# Google Developers Student Club Website DVC
+# Google Developers Student Club Viking Hacks Website

-This is the official website of the Google Developers Club at Diablo Valley College.
+This is the official website of the Viking Hacks Event at Diablo Valley College.
 This is still a work in progress and we are expected to be completed by the end of March

 # Project Developers
 Jay Chong

 Christina Mullen

 Lucero Hernandez